SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 on the probability of infection in each arm; we'd like to see those wells separated.

 Going down the plots:
-- The overall group shows good separtion.
+- The overall cohort shows good separation.
 Our distribution for the probability of infection in the treatment arm (blue) is well lower than the control arm (black).
 Even the 95% confidence limits are separated.
 This is a good result.
 - The 16-17 year old cohort is hopeless.
 The upper confidence limits are off-scale to the